horfimbor/documentation/README.md

-Sorry it will be in French only first.
+Sorry it will be in French only.

 # documentation
 Documentation technique et fonctionnel